Do Banks Still Monitor When There Is a Market for Credit Protection?

 Date Written: February 27, 2019

-Lenders traditionally use specific clauses in loan contracts both to commit to monitoring and to protect their interests in credit agreements.
-The rise of credit default swaps (CDS) provides creditors with an alternative market-based approach to obtaining protection, but it can also affect lenders’ monitoring of the borrowers.
-We find that after the introduction of CDS trading on a given firm, new loans to that firm have looser creditor protection terms, as they are less likely to require collateral and have less strict financial covenants.
-These effects are robust to the use of instrumental variables and matching techniques to address endogeneity concerns.
-The effects are stronger when the firm has a more liquid CDS market, when lenders have easier access to the CDS market, and when borrower agency problems are less acute.
-Credit lines are more affected by the introduction of CDS trading than term loans.
-Moreover, the loosening is greater for performance-based covenants than for capital-based covenants.
-Our evidence is consistent with the theory that the introduction of CDS trading makes loan contracting and bank monitoring more effective for better quality borrowers.
+The rise of credit default swaps (CDS) provides creditors with a market-based approach to obtaining protection, but it can also affect lenders’ monitoring of the borrowers.
+We find that after CDS begin trading on a given firm, new loans to that firm are less likely to require collateral and have less strict financial covenants, even controlling for endogeneity.
+The effects are stronger when lenders have easier access to CDS, for safer firms, credit lines, and performance-based covenants.
+Our evidence is consistent with the theory that the introduction of CDS trading makes loan contracting more effective for better quality borrowers.

 Keywords: Credit default swaps, CDS, Collateral, Covenants